You have 0 product(s) in your cart.

 Solander can also be done as a drift dive to The Leap, entering from the western entry point on an ingoing tide.
 Bear in mind the depth and bottom times you may be facing; decompression is a possibility.

-The Eastern entry takes you into the water about 4-5 metres deep and this continues north for approximately 75 metres before dropping over a number of ledges at 4-metre intervals, the last drop is about 8 metres, taking you to a depth of 24 meters.
+In our Cape Solander Shore Dive Sydney, the Eastern entry takes you into the water about 4-5 meters deep and this continues north for approximately 75 meters before dropping over a number of ledges at 4-meter intervals, the last drop is about 8 meters, taking you to a depth of 24 meters.
 From here you can follow the wall to the east or west.
-The same applies to the western entry/exit; however the wall runs in a topographical zig zag, so make sure you refer to your compass for orientation - just remember that land is south.
+The same applies to the western entry/exit; however the wall runs in a topographical zig-zag, so make sure you refer to your compass for orientation - just remember that land is south.
 On the return leg, whilst performing your safety stop, explore the shallow ledges alongside the exit, great photo opportunities can be found in the added light.
 Conditions and tides permitting, this can be done as a drift dive to The Leap, however great care must be taken in assessing the conditions as the exit at The Leap is even more tenuous than those at Solander, have a look at both sites before attempting.

 The dive site has two entry/exit points (see map) and thus can dive in a number of ways: as a drift on either an ongoing or outgoing tide, or a 'V'-shaped pattern.
 Both entry points require a giant stride entry.
 Both consist of a number of oversized steps that can be used as an exit: time it carefully, wait to gauge the timing of the sets, come in on one of the minor swells and climb up onto the next step before taking doffing your fins.
 Leave your reg in until you’re standing up with fins in hand.